 Hip Hop star Jay-Z has blasted traditional Christian values in an epic rant where he claims to be part of an exclusive club of “Smart people” who worships “our true lord; Satan.”

 The billionaire rapper has also claimed that “God created Lucifer to be the bearer of truth and light, and that “Jesus never existed” but was merely a “tool created by smart people to control dumb people.”

 During a backstage tirade at the Smoothie King Center in New Orleans on Friday, Jay Z pointed around the room saying, “Ya’ll are being played.”

 Neon Nettle did not provide any evidence to back up their outlandish claims, which is not surprising given that the site is a well-known purveyor of misinformation.
-One of their favorite tropes is to report that a celebrity said something inflammatory about satanic worship or pederasty, such as the time that they falsely claimed Katy Perry had asserted the entertainment industry was “controlled” by “sick pedophiles,” or that Brad Pitt had averred the same about Hollywood.
+One of their favorite tropes is to report that a celebrity said something inflammatory about satanic worship or pederasty, such as the time they falsely claimed Katy Perry had asserted the entertainment industry was “controlled” by “sick pedophiles,” or that Brad Pitt had averred the same about Hollywood.